 It's a sad reality that civil unrest can break out almost anywhere at any time.
 Even if you're not travelling to the country or countries affected, you may still be affected by any closure of their airspace.

 Travel insurance plans sometimes have exclusions related to war and civil unrest, but these refer to injury or death resulting from such crises.
 Travel delays and flight cancellations (even if caused by civil unrest) will still be covered!
-AXA SMARTTRAVELLER has one of the highest coverage in the market for flight delays and loss or damage to belongings.
+In fact, some plans have really high coverage for flight delays and loss or damage to belongings.

-Disclaimer: Some of the scenarios depicted above are purely hypothetical.
+Disclaimer: Some of the scenarios above are purely hypothetical.
 Benefits will vary depending on the travel insurance policy you should decide to purchase.
-Please check the terms and conditions of your policy to be fully aware of the benefits that are available to you.
+Please check the terms and conditions of your policy.

 By Alexa Fang